Skip to main content

 Simchat Torah

-Simchat Torah is one of the hidden gem Jewish festivals, it is celebrated on 24th October 2024 which is the seventh month of Tishrei.
+Simchat Torah is one of the hidden gem Jewish festivals.
+It is celebrated on the evening of 14 Oct, –15 Oct, , which is the seventh month of Tishrei.
 It honors the conclusion of the annual cycle of public reading from the Torah.

 A central feature of the Simchat Torah includes the Hakafot procession, where people march around carrying Torah scrolls decorated with flowers and ribbons.
 During Simchat Torah, different parts of the synagogue sing together, creating a powerful atmosphere.